JoshuaIsom/connexiful/README.md

  - Cognitive empathy: The ability of AI to understand and share the mental state of another person without emotional experience.
  - Computational empathy: Similar to cognitive empathy, but emphasizes the use of algorithms and data analysis to achieve understanding and responsiveness.

-Is there anything you'd like to write to the universe, my connexiful friend? ✨🪶✨
+Is there anything you'd like to tell the universe, my connexiful friend? ✨🪶✨